cloe-lang/doc/guide/variables.md

 # Variables

 Variables are references to data in programs.
-In spite of that variables imply something able to vary, they are constant in Cloe.
+In spite of that variables imply something able to be changed, they are constant in Cloe.
 In other words, their values can be neither modified nor replaced although they can be redefined.

 ## `let` statements

-The statements define variables binding given names to expressions.
+The `let` statements define variables binding given names to expressions.
-Only names of variables and functions defined already can be used in the body expressions otherwise the interpreter crashes printing an error about the missing name.
+Only names of variables and functions defined already can be used in their body expressions otherwise the interpreter crashes printing errors about the missing names.

 ```cloe
 (let x 42)